visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The spatial extents mesh looks very similar to the basic mesh output.
    It is in 3D and the z dimension represents the energy group bounds, which in this example run from 0 to 12.

+To extract this mesh data with Python, see :ref:`Introspecting_with_Python_Spatial_Extents_Meshes`.
 To visualize these meshes with VisIt, see :ref:`Visualizing_the_Spatial_Extents_Meshes`.
 To extract the spatial extents data from the Blueprint output, see :ref:`Introspecting_with_Python`.

 .. _1D_Spectra_Curves: